-Involvement of the adrenal gland is usually with a tumor called a pheochromocytoma.
+Involvement of the adrenal gland is most often with a tumor called a pheochromocytoma.

-Involvement of the thyroid gland is usually with a tumor called medullary carcinoma of the thyroid.
+Involvement of the thyroid gland is most often with a tumor called medullary carcinoma of the thyroid.

 Tumors in the thyroid, adrenal, or parathyroid glands may occur years apart.

 The disorder may occur at any age, and affects men and women equally.
 The main risk factor is a family history of MEN II.

 There are two subtypes of MEN II.
 They are MEN IIa and IIb.
 MEN IIb is less common.

 The symptoms may vary.
 However, they are similar to those of:

 Exams and Tests

 To diagnose this condition, the health care provider looks for a mutation in the RET gene.
 This can be done with a blood test.
 Additional tests are done to determine which hormones are being overproduced.

 Imaging tests used to identify tumors may include: